-- IMPORTANT: Both Cut Modes are based on setting an XY origin on the cutter.
-On a Force, this origin is set by moving the tip of the blade (or pen or tool), on the left side of the dual head, to the lower right corner of the mat grid or the material. - The following sections show where shapes will cut based on the possible combinations of Cut Mode and Orientation.
+- IMPORTANT: All three Cut Modes are based on setting an XY origin on the cutter.
+On the Zing Orbit, this origin is set by moving the blade tip to a chosen location on the mat grid or on the material, depending on the application or your preference. - The following sections show where shapes will cut based on the possible combinations of Cut Mode and Orientation.
 Note that with WYSIWYG mode, there will be two options and the one that makes the most sense to you, is the one to use: - Cutting Mat Method: The virtual Cutting Mat is the same dimensions as the actual cutting mat: